To push or not to push?

 Additionally, there is an increasing awareness of this process.
 I often hear childbirth educators, doulas, and midwives say, “did you know you don’t even have to push your baby out?
 You can just breathe your baby down and your body will do the work for you.”

 However, the lifestyles we live today are far from natural and our bodies feel the burden of these changes.
-Imbalances in the pelvis, scar tissue, lack of movement, interventions, early pushing and birth management, nutritional status, and many other factors lead women to a different place in the birthing process.
-For the majority of mothers, if left undisturbed, the physiological birthing process will take over.
+Imbalances in the pelvis, scar tissue, lack of movement, interventions, early pushing and birth management, nutritional status, and many other factors lead people to a different place in the birthing process.
+For the majority of parents, if left undisturbed, the physiological birthing process will take over.

 But what if it doesn’t?
 What if the fetal ejection reflex doesn’t lead to a quick pushing phase?